rudivs/Flora-of-Southern-Africa/Alliaceae/Tulbaghia.md

 Sources: [Seed Plants of southern Africa][1], [Flora of Zimbabwe][2], [A Field Guide to Wild Flowers: KwaZulu-Natal and the Eastern Region][3]

 ####Tulbaghia acutiloba
 Up to 450mm tall.
-Leaves soft, narrow, grass-like.
-Up to 450mm long, 3-8mm wide.
+Leaves soft, narrow (3-8mm), grass-like.
+Up to 450mm long.
 Flowers three or more; perianth green or reddish-brown; tepals narrow, spreading, *conspicuously recurved*.
 Corona orange to reddish-brown.
 Pleasantly scented.
 Flowers mainly August to November.
 Dry rocky grassland throughout eastern South Africa from Eastern Cape to Limpopo.
 Altitudes up to 1800m.

 Sources: [A Field Guide to Wild Flowers: KwaZulu-Natal and the Eastern Region][3], [Swaziland's Flora Database][4]